hbc/NGS_Data_Analysis_Course/lessons/06_RNA-Seq_workflow-QC.md

 ```
 This is one of our bad reads.

-As mentioned previously, line 4 is an encoding of the quality, which represents the probability that the nucleotide call is incorrect.
+As mentioned previously, line 4 has characters encoding the quality of the nucleotide calls, with each character representing the probability that the corresponding nucleotide call is incorrect.
 The legend below provides the quality scores (Phred-33) associated with the quality encoding characters.

  ```
  Quality encoding: !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHI